lbaehren/prometheus-sumo/documentation/pages/Tools/Ferret.md

                               Foo => { :fields => { ... } },
                               Bar => { ... },
                             } )
-  \endverbatim
+\endcode

 As you can see for every index you want to define there's a single call, and each model that should go into the index gets it's own ferret options hash (see the acts_as_ferret class method docs for all available options).

 \subsection ferret_rails_usage Basic usage

 To use acts_as_ferret in your project, add the following line to your project's \c config/environment.rb:

-  \verbatim
+\code
 require 'acts_as_ferret'
-  \endverbatim
+\endcode

 Include the following in your model class (specifiying the fields you want to get indexed):

   \verbatim
   class Member < ActiveRecord::Base